Let the Right One In (novel): Epilogue

-Lindqvist wrote a short story titled Låt de gamla drömmarna dö ("Let the Old Dreams Die"), exploring what happened to Oskar and Eli after they got off on the train.
+Lindqvist wrote a short story titled Låt de gamla drömmarna dö ("Let the Old Dreams Die"), exploring what happened to Oskar and Eli after they left on the train.

 The story is told from the perspective of a friend of a couple consisting of Karin, a police officer who oversaw the investigation of the killings at the pool, and Stefan, the last person to see Oskar and Eli alive.
 Stefan saw Oskar and Eli after they had disembarked from the train on which they were riding in the epilogue.
 They were sitting on a trunk holding hands which they had cut to engage in the pact which Oskar had described to Eli previously, suggesting Oskar was intent on becoming a vampire along with Eli.
 The story concludes with new evidence that Oskar and Eli were recently in Barcelona, Spain.

 Film adaptations

 Let the Right One in (2008)

 In 2008, a Swedish film adaptation of Let the Right One In was released, directed by Tomas Alfredson and starring Lina Leandersson as Eli and Kåre Hedebrant as Oskar.
 The film received critical acclaim and was voted the 94th greatest film since 2000 in an international critics' poll conducted by BBC.